regorxxx/Menu-Framework-SMP/README.md

 ![menu_framework_01](https://user-images.githubusercontent.com/83307074/117211823-081c7500-ade9-11eb-9178-f063539809a4.gif)

-There are more usage examples and full documentation on the header of 'menu_xxx.js'.
+There are more usage examples on the 'examples' folder and full documentation on the header of 'menu_xxx.js'.

 ## Other implementations
  1. [Playlist-Tools-SMP](https://github.com/regorxxx/Playlist-Tools-SMP): Different tools for [foobar2000](https://www.foobar2000.org).
 The dynamic configurable menu is built using this.